Article: Transgender peoples' perspectives of being diagnosed with gender-associated cancer

-- Will cancer treatment affect any future gender-affirming care in my future?
+- Will cancer treatment affect any future in my future?

 - What is my risk of cancer?

 - PRIDE Study: The PRIDE Study is the first long-term national health study of LGBTQ+ people.
-The goal of this study is to improve the long-term health and wellness of LGBTQ+ people.
+The goal is to improve the long-term health and wellness of LGBTQ+ people.